jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 **Switch statements**

 These often violate SRP because, by nature, they act on multiple scenarios.
 Try to keep these to a minimum by using polymorphism to create the objects using the switch statement.

+**Use Descriptive Names**

+You can't overestimate the importance of using good names for functions.
+"You know you are working on good code when each routine turns out to be pretty much what you expected".

+Don't be afraid to make a name long.
+A long descriptive name is better than a short enigmatic one.

+**Function Arguments**

+Arguments are difficult for readers.
+Try not to argue too much.
+The ideal number of argument that a function takes is zero.
+More than three arguments should not be used as they are  confusing and hard to test.

+**Monadic Functions**

+There are two common forms of monadic functions:

+1. Question arguments: totalAgeOfPuppies(puppies:[Puppy]) -> Int
+2. Transformational arguments: makeGreatAgain(puppy:Puppy) -> Puppy

+Try not to use output arguments i.e. sending an argument to a function and then modifying it.
+Readers normally expect output from functions so make sure that if the the function modifies the argument that it also returns it.

+**Flag Arguments**

+Functions should not accept a boolean.
+This is a sign that the function is doing more than one thing.

+**Dyadic Functions**

+Two arguments in a function is acceptable but we should try to make these monads.

+**Triads**

+Functions that take 3 arguments are significantly harder to understand.
+Often 3 arguments is a sign that we can wrap the arguments into a class of their own.

+**Verb/Noun keyword**

+Our function should create a nice verb/noun pair with a monad from the name of function and its first argument e.g. write(name).

+**No Side Effects**

+Don't let your functions do other things than the name suggests.

+**Output arguments**

+In general, appendFooter(report) is confusing because we don't know what is being done to s: is it being modified?

+It is better to write report.appendFooter().
+Now it's clear.

+**Command Query Separation**

+Functions should either do something or answer something but not both.
+It is confusing for readers as we don't know what's being done without going into the method.

+**Don't repeat yourself**

+Just don't.

+**Comments**

+The proper use of comments is to compensate for our failure to express ourselves in code.
+Comments lie.
+Not always, but often.
+Code changes and evolves but the comments don't always follow the code.
+We could argue that we should maintain the comments but wouldn't it be better to maintain clearer code?
+Only the code can truly tell you what it does.

+Exlain yourself in code, not comments:

+What would you rather see.
+This:

+// check to see if employee is eligible for benefits if ((employee.flag == self.hourlyFlag) && employee.age > 65)

+Or this?

+if (employee.isEligibleForBenefits())

+Sometimes comments are needed to make things clearer, explain intent, warn, add todos,

+If you are writing public apis then you should still write good docs.

+**Formatting**

+**Keep Classes Small**

+How small is small?
+FitNesse, a testing tool, has 50,000 lines with an average length of 200 lines and an upper limit of 500 lines.

+Small files are usually easier to understand than larger ones.

+**Newspaper**

+Classes should read like newspaper articles.
+You get the headline at the top and then we move down into the details.
+The high level concepts should be at the top and the minutae should be at the bottom.

+**Add vertical openness**

+Each line represents an expression or clause.
+Each group of lines should express a thought.

+**Vertical Distance**

+Concepts that are closely related should be close to each other.
+This will help readers find what you are talking about.

+**Dependent Functions**

+Functions that call other functions should be vertically close.